-At 18 he became the co-founder and Director at Youth Activating Youth.
+At 18 he became the co-founder and Executive Director at Youth Activating Youth.

 Ahmed works hard to empower and motivate young people to break the cycle of disadvantage, with his efforts recognised by appointments to the Multicultural Youth Network, African Australian Community Taskforce and Deputy Chair of the Victorian African Action Plan Implementation Committee.

 Peter grew up near a small town in rural southeast Queensland and joined the Nine Network back in 1973.
 While you might know him best from presenting the Nine News weeknights on Channel Nine, he can also be heard regularly on 3AW Melbourne, BAY FM Geelong and Melbourne’s Light FM.
 He has a wide range of interests, and a fondness for animals.